- BA (Hons) Contemporary Circus with Physical Theatre

 The Practice As Research module will encourage you to question your own processes and encourage you to holistically integrate your technical training and creative practice.
 This research feeds into your final project, where we challenge you to make a major piece of work for public performance, document the process and be able to articulate, analyse and interrogate your creative ideas in a viva-voce presentation.

 Assessment methods may include:

 - Written coursework, such as essays and critical commentaries

 How will I be taught?

-We have a high success rate of individuals finding professional work.
-Students have gone on to join established companies or worked solo while many have set up their own schools and companies.
+We have a high success rate of individuals finding professional work after graduating from Circomedia.
+Graduates have gone on to join established companies or worked solo, while many have set up their own companies and professional partnerships.

-Our graduates can be seen performing at well-known festivals and top-class venues, as well as on TV and in film, and are respected as professional practitioners in their field.
-Some of our students go on to teach themselves and we have several that revisit the school to pass on their knowledge to the next generation of practitioners.
+Our graduates can be seen performing at well-known festivals and top-class venues around the world, as well as on TV and in film, and are respected as high quality practitioners in their field.
+Some of our students go on to teach, and we have several that revisit the school to pass on their knowledge to the next generation of circus artists and performers.

-You can read more about some of our successful alumni on the Circomedia website.
+Read more about some of our successful alumni.

 Facilities and Resources

 Where the subject is taught